bsdimp/freebsd-git-docs/src-cvt.md

 of `master` that was used in the beta version of the github.com mirror.
 The exact logistics of this are still being finalized, as there are over 2k forks and 5k stars.
 We will also mirror the repo to gitlab at https://gitlab.com/FreeBSD/src.git .
-Its transition plan isalso being finalized.
+Its transition plan is also being finalized.

 It's useful to have the old Subversion revisions available.
 This data is stored using Git notes, but Git doesn't fetch those by default.
 The --config